khaosdoctor/khaosdoctor/README.md

 My name is Lucas Santos (he/him).
 I'm a Software Engineer from Brazil, currently working in Sweden at [@klarna](https://github.com/klarna)!
 I'm working mostly with containers and Kubernetes along with Node.js and TypeScript!
 I love Open-Source and I'm a developer since 2011!
 I love to teach and learn!
 I'm a former [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5003259) and an active [Google Developer Expert](https://developers.google.com/community/experts/directory/profile/profile-lucas_santos), and [Docker Captain](http://docker.com/captains).

+- 📬 I keep a **newsletter** filled with awesome stuff at [https://news.lsantos.dev](https://news.lsantos.dev) and would love if you joined it!
 - :book: I [wrote a book](https://tudosobrekubernetes.tech/?utm_source=github&utm_medium=profile_readme&utm_campaign=fixed_link) about Kubernetes!
 It's in Portuguese but there are plans for new versions in other languages!
 Share to your friends if you like it 🤓

 I'm also an avid contributor to open source and love to create and develop new projects and ideas!
 If you want to work with me just drop me a line in any of my social networks below!